-- Then you will be asked to authorize transactions.
-You can do this authorization yourself by providing your business checking account information (routing number and account number), or you can check with your financial institution to see if they will do the authorization for you.
-You can make the authorization by phone also.
+- Then you will be asked to authorize transactions, which you can do by providing your business checking account information (routing number and account number), or you can check with your financial institution to see whether it will do the authorization for you.
+You also can make the authorization by phone.

 How Does EFTPS Work?

 When you sign up for EFTPS, you provide information about your business bank account (routing number and account number).

 Once your account is verified, you make payments electronically using this system, just like any online banking or bill-payment system.

 You can schedule payments ahead of time and schedule as many as you want.
 When a payment is made, you receive an acknowledgment of the transaction.

 To avoid having your payment considered late, you must make EFTPS payments no later than 8 p.m.
 Eastern time the day before the due date.
 For example, if your tax payment is due on April 15, it must be entered no later than 8 p.m.
 Eastern on April 14.